Skip to Content (Press Enter)

 Intended parents often wish to be a part of the labor and delivery process.
 Hospital policy and your surrogate’s comfort play a large role in determining who will be able to be present in the delivery room.
 Following the birth, the baby will either remain in the nursery or a room assigned to you.
 According to most hospital policies, the child cannot be released from the hospital until the surrogate has been released.

 Surrogacy costs vary depending on the types of services you require.
-Circle offers Fixed Cost options that allow intended parents to plan financially for their surrogacy at the start of their journey, eliminating surprise costs along the way.
+Circle offers an all-inclusive program that allows intended parents to plan financially for their surrogacy at the start of their journey, eliminating surprise costs along the way.

 See all surrogacy costs.